Change, Fear and Your Brain

 Challenge your fear with questions and facts.
-“What is the real likelihood of your failing?
+What is the real likelihood of your failing?
 Are the consequences really as dire as you imagine them to be?
-Will it really hurt you if somebody ridicules you for trying?”
+Will it really hurt you if somebody ridicules you for trying?

 Invoke the power of your cognitive brain.
-This part of your brain is under your complete voluntary control (if you choose), and can override the negative influence of your primitive brain.
+This part of your brain is under your complete voluntary control (if you choose) and can override the negative influence of your primitive brain.
 Say bold words, hold encouraging thoughts, and paint pictures of success in your mind.
-The power of positive thought and BELIEF is immense!
+The power of positive thought and belief is immense!
 Study it.
 Practice it.
 Use it.

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.

-At the height of his successful career, Roddy experienced his own health and happiness crisis.
+At the height of his successful career, Roddy experienced a personal health and happiness awakening.
 During this profoundly transformative time, he began applying his deep knowledge of performance neuroscience to his everyday life.
-He discovered that, in moments of trauma, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create distress, and prevent us from reaching our full innate potential.
+He discovered that, in moments of stress, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create profound (and often hidden) distress, and prevent us from reaching our innate potential.

 Today, Roddy is an executive coach and author dedicated to helping others unlock their full potential throughout their lives by applying compassionate neuroscience and sharing his unique approach to Personal Mastery™.